Ben Cardin: Personal life

 In 2002, Cardin's 32-year-old nephew, Jon S. Cardin, was elected as a Delegate representing the 11th district of western Baltimore County.
 With the 11th legislative district overlapping the 3rd congressional district, there were two Cardins on the ticket in this area in 2002.
 Present at Jon's swearing in was the oldest living former member of the House of Delegates at 95 years of age, Meyer Cardin, Jon's grandfather and Ben's father.
 Also in attendance was Cardin, who remarked, "The next generation's taking over."

-Volunteer service

-For many years Cardin served on the board of trustees for St. Mary's College of Maryland.
-He was very active on the board and also played key roles in the establishment of the Center for the Study of Democracy at the college, where he also served on the advisory board.